 This exciting annual award celebration give us an opportunity to celebrate and learn from educators from across the region who have been active Transforming Education through Leading and Learning (TELL).
 Awardees have been nominated by their peers as outstanding in their field for supporting efforts in classrooms and schools in the integration of Technology and supporting students.
 Each awardee will present on the topic for which they’ve been selected.
 The event has been changed to 6/8/20 from 4:45pm to 7:50pm and will include a cocktail hour and dinner.

 Devorah Heitner founded Raising Digital Natives for parents and educators seeking advice on how to help children thrive in a digital world.
 She has positioned herself to help take the fear out of this emotionally-charged topic and help districts and community members guide kids towards empathy, kindness, and integrity.
 Getting this right sets kids up for a lifetime of success in a world where they are likely to find a job, meet their spouse, and build their reputations in interactive, digital communities.
 Raising Digital Natives is a place for parents and educators to get practical, timely, and non-judgmental advice to set our kids up for success in a digital world, and in life.

-Our efforts this year were also formed by our ability to expand upon our connections with vendors to allow you to be able to experience new technologies and how they have impacted teaching and learning.
+Our efforts each year are formed by our ability to expand upon our connections with vendors to allow you to be able to experience new technologies and how they have impacted teaching and learning.
 Several events will bring in many new as well as established vendors to help you plan out and realize your vision of your school district.